By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 When a loved one passes away, the house they leave behind is rarely just a piece of property.
-It is a place full of memories, family history, and, in many cases, immediate decisions that nobody feels ready to make.
-If you are dealing with selling house with probate in Texas, you are probably not looking for theory.
+It’s a place full of memories, family history, and, in many cases, immediate decisions that nobody feels ready to make.
+If you’re dealing with selling a house with probate in Texas, you’re probably not looking for theory.
 You want to know what you can do, what can slow you down, and how to move forward without making a costly mistake.

-Texas probate can be simpler than it is in some other states, but that does not mean every sale is quick or straightforward.
+Texas probate can be simpler than it is in some other states, but that doesn’t mean every sale is quick or straightforward.
 Whether you inherited a home in El Paso, share ownership with siblings, or are serving as the executor of an estate, the details matter.

 In plain terms, probate is the legal process for settling a person’s estate after death.
 That can include proving a will is valid, identifying heirs, paying debts, and handling property transfers.
 If the deceased owned a house only in their name, that property often has to go through some level of probate before it can be sold.